 - The liquidity is high in the money market, but in the case of the capital market, liquidity is comparatively less.

-- Money market fulfills short term credit requirements of the companies such as providing working capital to them.
-As against this, the capital market tends to fulfill long term credit requirements of the companies, like providing fixed capital to purchase land, building or machinery.
+- Money market fulfils short-term credit requirements of the companies such as providing working capital to them.
+As against this, the capital market tends to fulfil long-term credit requirements of the companies, like providing fixed capital to purchase land, building or machinery.

 - Capital Market Instruments give higher returns as compared to money market instruments.

 - Redemption of Money Market instruments is done within a year, but Capital Market instruments have a life of more than a year as well as some of them are perpetual in nature.